Lifting gas: Acetylene

 Acetylene is 10% lighter than air and could be used as a lifting gas.
 Its extreme flammability and low lifting power make it an unattractive choice.

 Hydrogen cyanide

-Hydrogen cyanide, which is 7% lighter than air, is technically capable of being used as a lifting gas at temperatures above its boiling point of 25.6 °C. Its extreme toxicity, low buoyancy, and high boiling point have precluded such a use.
+Hydrogen cyanide, which is 7% lighter than air, is technically capable of being used as a lifting gas at temperatures above its boiling point of 25.6 °C. Its extreme toxicity, low buoyancy, and low boiling point have precluded such a use.

 Neon

-Neon is lighter than air (density 0.900 g/L at STP, average atomic mass 20.17 g/mol) and could lift a balloon.
+Neon is lighter than air (density 0.900 g/L at STP, average atomic mass 20.17 g/mol) and could slowly lift a balloon.
 Like helium, it is non-flammable.
 However, it is rare on Earth and expensive, and is among the heavier lifting gases.

 Nitrogen

 Pure nitrogen has the advantage that it is inert and abundantly available, because it is the major component of air.
-However, because nitrogen is only 3% lighter than air, it is not a good choice for a lifting gas.
+However, because nitrogen (as N2) is only 3% lighter than air, it is not a good choice for a lifting gas.